Possession with Intent to Deliver in Florida

 - Using the facts of the case and legal arguments to challenge for a reduction of charges

 These and other defense tactics are best handled by experienced criminal defense attorneys.
-At the Orlando, Florida, law firm of Moses & Rooth Attorneys at Law, we have the experience needed to effectively protect your rights following drug crime charges; our two-member lawyer team has handled numerous criminal cases, and each attorney has served extensively both as a criminal prosecutor and as a criminal defense lawyer.
+At the Orlando, Florida, law firm of Moses and Rooth Attorneys at Law, we have the experience needed to effectively protect your rights following drug crime charges; our two-member lawyer team has handled numerous criminal cases, and each attorney has served extensively both as a criminal prosecutor and as a criminal defense lawyer.

 Using the Law and the Facts of Your Case to Protect Your Rights